programminghistorian/ph-submissions/lessons/gravity-model.md

 The outputs of the calculation can be seen in Figure 10:

-{% include figure.html filename="figure10.png" caption="The summary of the above code, showing the weightings for each variable and the y-intercept, listed under the 'Estimate' heading (\beta_{0} to \beta_{5}.
+{% include figure.html filename="figure10.png" caption="Figure 10: The summary of the above code, showing the weightings for each variable and the y-intercept, listed under the 'Estimate' heading (\beta_{0} to \beta_{5}.
 This summary also shows a number of other calculations, including [statistical significance](https://en.wikipedia.org/wiki/Statistical_significance)." %}

 ## Step 3: Calculating the Estimates for each County